andersonbcdefg/timesearcher/README.md

 Benjamin Anderson

 ### Running the code
 To run, just run a local server with Python from the root directory: `python -m http.server`.
 Or, just visit https://andersonbcdefg.github.io/timesearcher/.
-Once the app is running, you can use the "Create", "Edit", and "Delete" buttons to create and manipulate time boxes, or type a name in the search box to filter by name (extra credit feature).
-You can also mouse over name labels on the right to highlight the associated time series.

 ### Important Files
 * __index.html:__ Skeletal webpage into which JavaScript code is injected.